rcrews/docs-website/HDPDocuments/HDF3/HDF-3.5.1/flow-management.md

       Guides users through the basic steps of using the Apache NiFi Registry.

+  - title: Tuning your DataFlow
+    url: /cfm/1.1.0/nifi-tuning/topics/cfm-tuning-your-data-flow.html
+    description: >-
+      Learn about the concepts involved in and recommendations for tuning your data flow.

 ---

 Provides documentation covering how to use HDF Flow Management services